Your school leaving age depends on where you live.

-- stay in full-time education, eg at a college
+- stay in full-time education, for example at a college

 - start an apprenticeship or traineeship

-- work or volunteer (for 20 hours or more a week) while in part-time education or training
+- spend 20 hours or more a week working or volunteering, while in part-time education or training

 If you turn 16 between 1 March and 30 September you can leave school after 31 May of that year.

 If you turn 16 between 1 October and the end of February you can leave at the start of the Christmas holidays in that school year.

 You can leave school on the last Friday in June, as long as you’ll be 16 by the end of that school year’s summer holidays.

 If you turn 16 during the school year (between 1 September and 1 July) you can leave school after 30 June.

 If you turn 16 between 2 July and 31 August you can’t leave school until 30 June the following year.